Liang-Qiu/SVRNN-dialogues/README.md

 This repo contains code for our paper [Structured Attention for Unsupervised Dialogue Structure Induction](https://arxiv.org/pdf/2009.08552.pdf), accepted as a long paper in EMNLP 2020.
 The codebase is developed on [Unsupervised-Structure-Learning](https://github.com/wyshi/Unsupervised-Structure-Learning) and re-written with PyTorch.

+## Notes

+* You may find it helpful to check the [bert](https://github.com/Liang-Qiu/SVRNN-dialogues/tree/bert) branch, where utterances are encoded with a pretrained BERT.
+* Since the metrics SED and SCE rely on estimated state mappings, they have large variance and we consider them unstable.
+Instead, we evaluate the structure learning performance with clustering metrics, assuming #slots can be estimated by checking a few transcripts.
+This approach is discussed in this [paper](https://arxiv.org/abs/2203.00073) and open-sourced in this [repo]( https://github.com/salesforce/dialog-flow-extraction).

 ## Dependencies

 Dependencies are listed in `requirement.txt`.
 Install them by running